 Biochar and Rock Dust for Nutrient Dense Food, Soil Fertility Restoration, and Carbon Sequestration

-Groundbreaking research project with rock dust and biochar at New Harmony Farm in West Newbury, MA.
-[VIDEO]
+Groundbreaking research project with rock dust and biochar at New Harmony Farm in West Newbury, MA

 Dr. Tso-Cheng Chang: The Amazing Tale of a Farmer, From Farm to Table